-Second, David absolutely loved God’s law.
+Another reason David was a man after God’s own heart is that he absolutely loved God’s Law.
 Of the 150 psalms in the Bible, David is credited for writing over half of them.
 Writing at various and often troubling times in his life, David repeatedly mentioned how much he loved God’s perfect Word.
 We find a beautiful example of this in Psalm 119:47–48: “For I delight in your commands because I love them.
 I lift up my hands to your commands, which I love, and I meditate on your decrees.”
 It is not hard to see his complete adoration for God’s Word.
-But also notice how he mentions that he “meditates” on God’s statutes.
+Also notice how David “meditates” on God’s statutes.
 God granted David understanding and wisdom through daily meditation.
-We would do well to not only read God’s Word but also think about it throughout the day for God loves when we think about Him.
+We would do well to not only read God’s Word but also think about it throughout the day, for God loves us to think about Him.
 “Blessed are they who keep his statutes and seek him with all their heart.
 They do nothing wrong; they walk in his ways” (Psalm 119:2–3).

-Third, David was truly thankful.
+David was a man after God’s own heart in that he was truly thankful.
 “I wash my hands in innocence, and go about your altar, O LORD, proclaiming aloud your praise and telling of all your wonderful deeds” (Psalm 26:6–7).
 David’s life was marked by seasons of great peace and prosperity as well as times of fear and despair.
 But through all of the seasons in his life, he never forgot to thank the Lord for everything that he had.
-It is truly one of his finest characteristics.
+It is truly one of David’s finest characteristics.
 “Enter his gates with thanksgiving, and his courts with praise!
 Give thanks to him; bless his name!”
 (Psalm 100:4, ESV).
-As followers of Jesus Christ, we would do well to follow David’s lead of offering praise through thanksgiving to our Lord on a daily basis.
+As followers of Jesus Christ, we would do well to follow David’s lead of offering praise through thanksgiving to our Lord.